raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 Finally add each ``StreamConfiguration`` generated to the ``CameraConfiguration``, and ensure that it has been validated before returning it to the application.
-With only a single supported stream, this code adds only a single StreamConfiguration however a StreamConfiguration should be added for each supported role in a device that can handle more streams.
+With only a single supported stream, this code adds only a single StreamConfiguration.
+However a StreamConfiguration should be added for each supported role in a device that can handle more streams.

 Add the following code to complete the implementation of